-Twenty-eight (28) of the 33 projects that are flagged for "Initiation by Group Year" delays were flagged during Q2 2019-20.
-These 23 projects are Years 1-3 projects that are being prioritized for advertisement and bids.
+All of the 32 projects that are flagged for "Initiation by Group Year" delays were flagged previously.
+These 32 projects are Years 1-3 projects that are being prioritized for advertisement and bids.

-Twenty-three (23) of the 38 projects that are flagged for "Construction Phase" delays were flagged during Q2 2019-20.
-Reasons for these delays during Q3 2019-20 include:
+Thirty-seven (37) of the 44 projects that are flagged for "Construction Phase" delays were flagged previously.
+Reasons for these delays during Q4 2019-20 include:

-- Roofing sub-permit problems; - Original milestone schedule for construction was found to be unrealistic; - Need to update specifications to comport with District standards; - Poor contractor performance; - · Contractor did not submit correct documents; and - Delays in systems testing.
+- Roofing sub-permit problems; - Original milestone schedule for construction was found to be unrealistic; - Need to update specifications to comport with District standards; - · Poor contractor performance;

+- · Contractor did not submit correct documents; and - · Delays in systems testing.

-Seventeen (17) of the remaining 19 projects that are flagged for "Other" delays were also flagged during Q2 2019-20.
-Reasons for these delays during Q3 2019-20 include:
+Eighteen (18) of the remaining 20 projects that are flagged for "Other" delays were also flagged previously.
+Reasons for these delays during Q4 2019-20 include:

-- Need for better pricing and schedule management; - Delays in negotiating a quality Guaranteed Maximum Price (GMP); - Difficulties receiving correct quotes from multiple contractors; - Delays in selecting contractor; - Construction cost estimates; and - Decisions related to enrollment and scope of work.
+- Need for better pricing and schedule management; - Delays in negotiating a quality Guaranteed Maximum Price (GMP); - Difficulties receiving correct quotes from multiple contractors; - Delays in selecting contractor; - · Construction cost estimates; and - Decisions related to enrollment and scope of work.

-Florida TaxWatch reviewed each school's School Spotlight (reference pages 189 - 627) to compare the actual/forecast completion dates to the new planned completion dates to better understand how long these projects are delayed.
-As shown in Figure 4, of the 193 Primary Renovations and Other projects that have been flagged for schedule-related delays as of the end of Q3 2019-20:
+Florida TaxWatch reviewed each school's School Spotlight (reference pages 192 - 632) to compare the actual/forecast completion dates to the new planned completion dates to better understand how long these projects are delayed.
+As shown in Figure 4, of the 200 Primary Renovations (198) and Other (2) projects that have been flagged for schedule-related delays as of the end of Q4 2019-20:

-- 38 projects have been delayed by one quarter; - 56 projects have been delayed by two quarters; - 51 projects have been delayed by three quarters; - 30 projects have been delayed by four quarters; and - 18 projects have been delayed by more than four quarters.
+- 30 projects have been delayed by one quarter; - 39 projects have been delayed by two quarters; - 51 projects have been delayed by three quarters; - 42 projects have been delayed by four quarters; and - 38 projects have been delayed by more than four quarters.

-It is clear in Figure 4 that the number of Primary Renovations and Other construction projects is increasing, and the length of the delay is increasing as well.
+It is clear in Figure 4 that the number of Primary Renovations and Other construction projects that are delayed is increasing, and the length of the delay is increasing as well.
+During Q4 2019-20, the number of projects that are delayed by at least one calendar year increased from 48 to 80.